microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 DESCRIBE posts;
 ```

 Now that we have created a couple of tables.
 Let's add some data.
-Run the following command from your bootcamp database replacing xxxx with you information.
+Run the following command from your bootcamp database replacing xxxx with your information.

 ```sql
 INSERT INTO users SET id=UUID(), first_name='xxxx', last_name='xxxx', email='xxxx';